sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 The following outlines the reboot procedure for the entire Smart Switch:

-* When the NPU receives a reboot command via the CLI to restart the SmartSwitch, it initiates the reboot sequence.
+* When the NPU receives a [reboot](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/reboot) command via the CLI to restart the SmartSwitch, it initiates the reboot sequence.

-* The NPU sends a gNOI Reboot API signal to all connected DPUs in parallel using multiple threads.
+* The NPU sends a gNOI Reboot RPC signal to all connected DPUs in parallel using multiple threads.
 This signal instructs the DPUs to gracefully terminate all services, excluding the gNOI server and also database, in preparation for the reboot.

-* Upon dispatching the Reboot API, the NPU issues the RebootStatus API to monitor whether the DPU has terminated all services except GNMI and database service, continuing until the timeout is reached.
-Once the DPU successfully terminates all services, it responds to the RebootStatus API with STATUS_SUCCESS and 'active' will be set to false in the RebootStatusResponse.
+* Upon dispatching the gNOI Reboot RPC, the NPU issues the gNOI RebootStatus RPC to monitor whether the DPU has terminated all services except GNMI and database service, continuing until the timeout is reached.
+Once the DPU successfully terminates all services, it responds to the gNOI RebootStatus RPC with STATUS_SUCCESS and 'active' will be set to false in the RebootStatusResponse.
 Until the services are terminated gracefully, 'active' will be '1' in the RebootStatusResponse.

 * Following the confirmation from the DPUs, the NPU proceeds to detach the PCI devices associated with the DPUs.
 This detachment is achieved either by calling